polyseam/cndi/docs/walkthroughs/eks/airflow.md

 ## overview 🔭

-This walkthough uses `cndi` to customize and deploy our `eks/airflow` Template.
+This walkthough uses `cndi` to customize and deploy our `airflow` Template to Amazon's [EKS](https://aws.amazon.com/eks/).
 In just a few minutes we will be able to deploy a new Kubernetes cluster to AWS that has been optimally configured for Airflow, including GitOps with Secrets management, TLS and High Availibility right out-of-the-box.
 This framework will enable quick iteration of infrastructure, applications and manifests in a GitHub workflow you are already comfortable with.

 ![cndi cluster](/docs/walkthroughs/eks/img/cndi-cluster-0.png)